miurahr/omegat-for-cat-beginners/OmegaT_for_Beginners_en.md

 ### 6.A.4.
 Validating tags, creating target documents

-After you have checked and saved ing your translation, newer versions of OmegaT will check automatically that you have not damaged any tags during the translation process, or you can do it manually yourself: Tools > Validate Tags.
+After you have checked and saved your translation, newer versions of OmegaT will check automatically that you have not damaged any tags during the translation process, or you can do it manually yourself: Tools > Validate Tags.
 Note: Damaged or missing tags in XML file formats, such as LibreOffice, are likely